 Fear of alienation

-Newcomers to manipulative groups will usually receive a warm welcome and will form a number of new friendships that seem to be much deeper and more meaningful than anything they have ever experienced.
-Later on, if any doubts arise, these relationships will become a powerful tool to hold them in the group.
-Even if they aren’t completely convinced, the life in the outside world may seem very lonely.
+Newcomers to manipulative groups will usually receive a warm welcome.
+They will form many new friendships that seem much deeper and more meaningful than anything they have ever experienced.
+Later, if any doubts arise, these relationships will become a powerful tool to hold them in the group.
+Even if they aren’t entirely convinced, life in the outside world may seem lonely.

 Constant repetition is another powerful persuasion tool.
-Although it may seem too simplistic to be effective, but repeating same message over and over again makes it familiar and easier to remember.
-When repetition is combined with social proof, it delivers the message without a fail.
+Although it may seem too simplistic to be effective, repeating the same message makes it familiar and easier to remember.
+Combined with social proof, repetition delivers the message very effectively.

-Existence of affirmations (as self-improvement technique) is another proof that repetition works.
+The existence of affirmations (as a self-improvement technique) is another proof that repetition works.
 If you can persuade yourself through repetition, chances are someone may attempt to use repetition to manipulate you into thinking and behaving in a certain way.

 Fatigue and sleep deprivation result in physical and mental tiredness.
-When you are physically tired and less alert, you are more susceptible to persuasion.
-A research mentioned in Journal of Experimental Psychology shows that individuals who had not slept for only 21 hours were more susceptible to suggestion.
+You are more susceptible to persuasion when you are physically tired and less alert.
+A study mentioned in the Journal of Experimental Psychology shows that individuals who had not slept for only 21 hours were more susceptible to suggestion.

 Forming new identity

-Now after reading this, you may be wondering about “groups” in your life.
+After reading this, you may wonder about “groups” in your life.
 Are they manipulating you?